ofentse-sithole/Bantu_Health/README.md

 ### Accessing Telemedicine

 Navigate to the Telemedicine section to connect with healthcare professionals using Jitsi Meet for secure virtual consultations.
 Users can schedule and join appointments directly within the app.

+### Accessing Emergency

+Navigate to the Emergency button it will request for an ambulance to come at the location of the user and the user will have an option to call the toll free emergency number

 ### Managing Account Settings